SAP-samples/btp-developer-guide-cap/documentation/auditlog/5-deploy-to-kyma.md

-# Option 2 - Deploy and Run the Application on Kyma
+# Deploy and Run the Application on Kyma

 ## Build the Images